Makihataima-Ken/SoudMiniNN/README.md

 from soudmininn.optimizers.sgd import SGD
 ```

-**Development notes**
-- Add new layers, losses, or optimizers by following existing module patterns.
+See the `examples/` folder for end-to-end scripts demonstrating how to build models, train them, and evaluate results.

+## Development

-- Consider adding `pytest` tests for layers and optimizers when extending the codebase.
+- Add unit tests when extending functionality (recommended: `pytest`).
+- Follow existing module patterns when adding layers, losses, or optimizers.

+## License

+See the `LICENSE` file at the project root.